gridsuite/gridexplore-app/src/plugins/README.md

 - src/plugins/translations

-import your file and export an object messages_plugins for the translation in french or english in src/plugins/translations/index.js
+import your file and export an object messages_plugins for the translation in French or english in src/plugins/translations/index.js

 ```diff